misiektoja/spotify_profile_monitor/README.md

 #### Spotify Desktop Client

 This is the alternative method used to obtain a Spotify access token which simulates a login from the real Spotify desktop app using credentials intercepted from a real session.

+**NOTE**: Spotify appears to have changed something in client versions released after June 2025 (likely a switch to HTTP/3 and/or certificate pinning).
+You may need to use an older version of the Spotify desktop client for this method to work.

 - Run an intercepting proxy of your choice (like [Proxyman](https://proxyman.com)).